 The full-blown war began when Sheriff Clark sent Deputy Sheriff John Worley to arrest a man named Tim Williamson for cattle theft.
 After picking up Williamson, the posse was attacked by twelve men with blackened faces on May 13, 1875, and Williamson was killed, allegedly by a German farmer named Peter Bader.

 No one was arrested for Williamson’s murder, and Scott Cooley, a former Texas Ranger and a friend to Williamson swore revenge.
 He soon recruited several men to help him, including John and Mose Beard, George Gladden, and Johnny Ringo, and the men began their retaliation, killing at least 12 men.

-Scott Cooley blamed Worley for Williamson’s death, believing him to have been in collusion with the ambushers.
-On August 10, 1875, Cooley went to Worley’s home where he found the deputy working on his well with an assistant, who had been lowered over the side.
+Scott Cooley blamed Worley for Williamson’s death, believing he colluded with the ambushers.
+On August 10, 1875, Cooley went to Worley’s home, where he found the deputy working on his well with an assistant, who had been lowered over the side.
 Cooley shot Worley dead, and the well worker, clinging to the rope, tumbled to the boom of the well.
 Cooley then cut scalped Worley, proudly displaying his prize to the Germans.

 Cooley and his men then killed Peter Bader, the second man on his death list, before tracking down murdering another man named Daniel Hoerster, whom they suspected of having been part of the ambush group.
 The Germans retaliated by hanging two of Cooley’s confederates, and the murders continued in both directions for the next year before the Texas Rangers finally restored order.

-Cooley escaped from a posse at the Llanno River and was thought to have fled into Blanco County where he was sheltered by friends and died a short time later, supposedly of brain fever.
+Cooley escaped from a posse at the Llano River and was thought to have fled into Blanco County, where friends sheltered him and died a short time later, supposedly of brain fever.